African Wildlife Foundation: Organization

-The African Wildlife Foundation headquarters are in Nairobi, Kenya with offices in South Africa, Tanzania, Uganda, Zambia and Washington, DC.

-The organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.

-As of 2009 there were 36 members of the Board and 132 paid staff.
+The AWF's headquarters are located in Nairobi, Kenya, with regional offices in South Africa, Tanzania, Uganda, Zambia and Washington, DC.
+The organization is tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+As of 2009, there were 36 members of the board and 132 paid staff.

 Funds are raised through direct mail, grant proposals, Internet appeals, planned giving, cause-related marketing, and membership appeals.
 The executive heads of the foundation have been:

 The AWF is a member of International Conservation Caucus Foundation's Conservation Council.

-It is also a member of EarthShare, a national federation that supports leading American environmental and conservation charities.
+It is also a member of EarthShare, a national federation that supports American environmental and conservation charities.